communityinclusion/communityinclusion.org/src/pages/jobs/technical-assistance-coordinator-i-or-ii.md

 ---
-posttype: jobs
+posttype: "jobs"
+path: "/technical-assistance-coordinator-i-or-ii"
 date: 2022-06-21T19:25:59Z
-title: Technical Assistance Coordinator I or II
+title: "Technical Assistance Coordinator I or II"
-description: Come work with an interdisciplinary team on the development of products which will be disseminated nationally addressing the issues related to the inclusion of people with intellectual disability in postsecondary education.
-The positions in this series may be held remotely, but regular nation-wide travel will be required.
+description: "Come work with an interdisciplinary team on the development of products which will be disseminated nationally addressing the issues related to the inclusion of people with intellectual disability in postsecondary education.
+The positions in this series may be held remotely, but regular nation-wide travel will be required."
 umb_post_url: https://employmentopportunities.umb.edu/boston/en-us/job/514215/technical-assistance-coordinator-i-or-ii
 close_date: 2022-07-09T21:00:00Z
 ---